CyberSec-Games-su24/0-getting-started/README.md

 - [For Windows Users](#for-windows-users)

 ### For Linux Users ###
 On Linux, you will need to download the first listed option.
-This will install a .bundle file to your device, now open your terminal.
+This will install a .deb file to your device, now open your terminal.
 We have an archive downloaded, but we need to unpack it and build the app.
 Luckily, this is only a two-step.

 ---

 We need to give executable permissions to the read-only archive.
 In Linux, this command is
 ```
-chmod a+x ./path/to/bundle
+chmod a+x ./path/to/deb
 ```
-where "./path/to/bundle" is the relative path to your VMware download.
+where "./path/to/deb" is the relative path to your VMware download.

 *Command Breakdown* <br>
 chmod is instrumantal for controlling file permissions in Linux, so let's break down what's actually happening here.